Ensemble Variational Fokker-Planck Methods for Data Assimilation: Introduction

-While the previously discussed approaches~\cite{Liu_2016_Stein,Pulido_2019_mapping-PF,Hu_2020_mapping-PF} view the particle flow problem through the lens of optimization, other works~\cite{Reich_2019_discrete-gradients,Reich_2021_FokkerPlanck} take a dynamical system point of view where a McKean-Vlasov-It\^{o} process evolves particles from a samples of one distribution toward samples of the posterior distribution.
+While the previously discussed approaches~\cite{Liu_2016_Stein,Pulido_2019_mapping-PF,Hu_2020_mapping-PF} view the particle flow problem through the lens of optimization, other works~\cite{Reich_2019_discrete-gradients,Reich_2021_FokkerPlanck} take a dynamical system point of view where a McKean-Vlasov-It\^{o} process evolves particles {from sampling a prior distribution toward sampling a target (or posterior) distribution}.
 Reich and Weissmann~\cite{Reich_2021_FokkerPlanck} consider the dynamics of an interacting system of particles, and the evolution of the corresponding probability distributions via the Fokker Planck equation.
 They discuss sufficient conditions that lead to the convergence of the evolving distribution of samples to the posterior distribution, which allows to perform Bayesian inference with a wide variety of interacting particle approximations.
 A major drawback of this approach is that the evolution of the interactive particle system is highly stiff, and requires expensive numerical integration approaches.
 A related approach proposed by Garbuno-Inigo et. al.~\cite{Stuart_2020_gradient-EnKF} uses interacting Langevin diffusions to define particle flows.
 The Fokker-Planck equation associated with the stochastic process has an exploitable gradient structure built on the Wasserstein metric and the covariance of the diffusion, which ensures convergence to the desired posterior distribution.
 A derivative-free implementation of the dynamics is proposed, which allows to extend Ensemble Kalman Inversion~\cite{Stuart_2013_EnKF_inversion} to compute samples from a Bayesian posterior.